 The screen displays on your Hisense TV may often become cracked or discolored.
 The impact on the screen usually causes this problem.
-It could be that you accidentally hit it while moving the TV around or the TV falls on the floor.
+You could accidentally hit it while moving the TV around, or the TV could fall on the floor.

-While this problem is not specific to Hisense TVs alone, it is more likely to happen with Hisense models as compared to others, given the fragility.
+While this problem is not specific to Hisense TVs alone, it is more likely to happen with Hisense models than others, given their fragility.

 To avoid such problems, be careful while moving the TV around and place it in some strategic position where there is no risk of falling.
-You should also make sure that the TV is placed on a stable surface like a table or desk.
+You should also ensure the TV is on a stable surface like a table or desk.
 While moving it around, use padding and cover the TV with a soft blanket.

 The solution to this problem is screen replacement.
 Get a professional to replace the damaged screen at an affordable price.
 Note, however, that this could void your warranty.